Hexagram 23剝Stripping Away

 The line branches, bottom-up, follow the Kun-below / Gen-above najia composition for Stripping Away: 未 (line 1), 巳 (line 2), 卯 (line 3), 戌 (line 4), 子 (line 5), 寅 (line 6).
 Read against the Qian palace, whose element is metal, the six-relatives assignments are: line 1 未 (earth) — parents (父母), because earth generates metal; line 2 巳 (fire) — officer-ghost (官鬼), because fire restrains metal; line 3 卯 (wood) — wealth (妻財), because metal restrains wood; line 4 戌 (earth) — parents (父母); line 5 子 (water) — offspring (子孫), because metal generates water; line 6 寅 (wood) — wealth (妻財).

-The shi line at position 5 carries offspring (子, water), the element the Qian palace’s metal produces outward — the actor stands in the ruler’s seat at the position where the palace’s own force flows into the next element.
+The shi line at position 5 carries offspring (子, water), the element the Qian palace’s metal produces outward — the mover stands in the ruler’s seat at the position where the palace’s own force flows into the next element.
 The ying line at position 2 carries officer-ghost (巳, fire), the element that restrains the palace’s metal — the receiving position is the structural pressure the palace itself is exposed to.
-Read as a structural pair, the shi-ying axis of Stripping Away says that the actor in the ruler’s seat stands at the productive yield while the answering position holds the very force that is doing the stripping.
-The line-6 surviving yang (寅, wood) is the wealth position the palace’s metal controls — the najia-layer correlate of 碩果不食: the preserved asset at the top is the productive yield the palace still commands, and the whole hexagram’s decision logic turns on whether the actor at line 5 protects the line-6 wealth or consumes it.
+Read as a structural pair, the shi-ying axis of Stripping Away says that the mover in the ruler’s seat stands at the productive yield while the answering position holds the very force that is doing the stripping.
+The line-6 surviving yang (寅, wood) is the wealth position the palace’s metal controls — the najia-layer correlate of 碩果不食: the preserved asset at the top is the productive yield the palace still commands, and the whole hexagram’s decision logic turns on whether the mover at line 5 protects the line-6 wealth or consumes it.

 For a cast, this static layer records the palace, generation label, shi and ying positions, each line's branch and six-relative, moving-line positions, transformed hexagram, and the use-spirit selected by question category.
 The public page keeps that structure as a method note rather than as default reading text.

-Audit status: unaudited_draft.
+Audit status: beta.
 The static-layer tables are pulled from the standard 京房纳甲 sequence and have not yet been cross-checked against the three reference texts named in the methodology.
 Errors should be reported against the v0.1.0 rule version in the GitHub rules directory.

 For the full pipeline (how the static layer reaches the AI interpretation), see Methodology → Najia engine.